Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 - Quorn of tofu stir-fry with plenty of green veggies (avoid too much spice)

 'Women who have low levels of calcium have been shown to experience worse symptoms of PMS so keep you levels topped up by eating foods rich in this mineral such as dairy, fortified dairy alternatives, tofu, beans, pulses, green veggies, dried fruit,' says Rob.

 Eat a balanced diet and don't skip meals

-‘When it comes to vitamins, some studies suggest taking vitamins B and E, along with thiamine, pyridoxine, magnesium and fish oil to relieve pain.
-Meal skipping and following diets to lose weight can have an impact on the severity of your symptoms, so try and focus on eating a balanced diet regularly during your period.’
+'When it comes to vitamins, some studies suggest taking vitamins B and E, along with thiamine, pyridoxine, magnesium and fish oil to relieve pain.
+Meal skipping and following diets that work can have an impact on the severity of your symptoms, so try and focus on eating a balanced diet regularly during your period.'

 Don't forget that your diet and lifestyle in the days leading up to your period can have an impact on the symptoms you get during your period, so make a note to change your diet before your period, not just during it!

 'Firstly, make sure you are well hydrated by drinking plenty of water,' says Dr Shree.
 'Consider hot drinks such as ginger or turmeric tea, for their anti-inflammatory properties which can help soothe muscle pain and swelling.'

 Dr Brewer recommends coconut water.
 Calcium-rich coconut water can help to relieve spasms, bringing relief to digestive issues common during menstruation such as like flatulence and diarrhoea.
 It can also prevent water retention.
 'If you live in a hard water area, then tap water is a great source of magnesium which can relax muscle cramps,' says Dr Brewer.
 Some studies have also suggested rose tea drinks.

 Drinks to avoid include caffeinated drinks, which can cause water retention and bloating, and alcohol, which can lead to dehydration.